 A need for Positive Work Culture

-Positive work culture is crucial as more employees work remotely, as how to maintain the necessary trust, respect and productivity in the team, and good effort can be timely recognized especially:
+Positive work culture is crucial as more employees work remotely, as how to maintain the necessary respect and productivity in the team, and good effort can be timely recognized especially:

 i.As more staff work remotely, some supervisors may find it challenging on how to effectively track if the employees are on track with tasks and as productive, to meet the business targets.

 ii.
-Creating and maintaining bonds between employees and colleagues, with trust and respect and can be more difficult while working remotely.
+Creating and maintaining bonds between employees and colleagues, with respect and can be more difficult while working remotely.
 At work, employees can more communicate with casual conversations, social outings, coffee chats and lunch hour talks.

 iii.
 It is easier for supervisor to give timely feedback and recognition at face-to-face than remote.
 Yet, employees would equally expect and appreciate necessary recognition and support while working remotely.
 Supervisor may have to put more effort on effective coaching and guidance as in some circumstance could be less effective in remote environment.

 AsiaPay is on top of the situation when it comes to implementing safety protocols and social distancing order for employees in the workplace.
 Having work safety measures, fostering creativity, and maximizing productivity are some of the top priorities.

 To keep our positive work culture for our employees, we: